clopca/cdk-vpclattice-alpha/API.md

 ### MatchOperator <a name="MatchOperator" id="cdk-vpclattice-alpha.MatchOperator"></a>

-Rule Contitions can leverage different operators for Matches.
+Rule Conditions can leverage different operators for Matches.

 #### Members <a name="Members" id="Members"></a>